What Are Life Insurance Live Transfers?

 Live transfers and web leads serve different roles in a balanced lead strategy:

-Use live transfers when: you want predictable, high-close-rate leads; your calendar has dedicated phone blocks for taking transfers; you sell products with enough commission to justify $35–$70 per lead; and you are scaling quickly and need production volume now.
+Use live transfers when: you want predictable, high-close-rate leads; your calendar has dedicated phone blocks for taking transfers; you sell products with enough commission to justify a premium per connected call; and you are scaling quickly and need production volume now.

 Use web leads when: you want lower cost per lead and are willing to do more follow-up work; your close rate on web leads is already strong (12%+); you need flexible timing and cannot take transfers during set hours; and you are budget-conscious and need to manage cash flow carefully.